sLikitha7/child-mortality-insights-Tableau-Dashboard/README.md

 Tools Used

-Tableau – Data visualization and dashboard creation.

-Excel/CSV – Data preprocessing.
+Tableau – Data visualization and dashboard creation Excel/CSV – Data preprocessing.
 World Bank Data – Source for neonatal mortality and GDP statistics.

 How to Use

 Download the .twbx file.
 Open it in Tableau Desktop.
 Interact with filters and visualizations to explore insights.